 Odawara, Tokaido Station #9, Hiroshige, 19C

-Sontoku’s descents established the Hotoku movement, based in Kakegawa, to cultivate the concept of cooperative associations for both industry and agriculture.
+Sontoku’s descendants established the Hotoku movement, based in Kakegawa, to cultivate the concept of cooperative associations for both industry and agriculture.
 Visit Dainippon Hotokusha, near Kakegawa Castle, to enjoy the complex of preserved buildings dating from Meiji Period (second half 19C) to 1927.